kagg-design/kagg-pagespeed-module/readme.txt

 1. The PageSpeed Module settings panel.

 == Changelog ==

+= 2.1.0 =
+* The minimum required WordPress version is now 5.0.

 = 2.0.1 =
 * Fixed PHP warning when the plugin has no settings saved.